eyujunior/wnrs/README.md

 # Web-based We're Not Really Strangers

 No ads.
-No non-sense.
+No profits.
+No downloads.
 Just [a free-to-all platform](https://jonathan-lph.github.io/wnrs) to all people who will enjoy We're Not Really Strangers.

 ### Available Decks